FuelLabs/fuelup/docs/src/concepts/how_fuelup_works.md

 Generally, it is not recommended to manually make changes to the fuelup directory, otherwise `fuelup` might not function as expected.
-If you have made changes to the directory, we recommend removing the entire directory and re-installing fuelup with fuelup-init.
+If you have made changes to the directory, we recommend removing the entire directory and re-installing fuelup with [fuelup-init].

 ## Proxies